Cisco-Kosha/dna-center/README.md

 ## Example Usage

-The following assigns a device to a site:
+The following request assigns a device to a site:

 ```
 curl -L --request POST \